MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/locomotion.md

 It is recommended that teleportation use a layer different from normal interactions.
 By default, VR Builder uses the `Teleport` raycast layer for controller raycasts and the `Teleport` XRI interaction layer for teleport actions.
 When you import VR Builder, it attempts to create both layers at index 31 of their respective layer arrays.

 Interactors and interactables must be configured with these layers to function.
-In a new scene, the default rig’s teleport interactors are already set up to raycast and interact on these layers.
+In a new scene, the default rigâ€™s teleport interactors are already set up to raycast and interact on these layers.

 ### Anchor and Area Setup